syamantak-sarkar/Deepfake-detection/Readme.md

 These analyses underscore the importance of choosing the right threshold for each training scenario, and demonstrate how training datasets influence sensitivity and stability in ROC-AUC performance.

-## 🚀 To-Do

-- [ ] Add dataset preprocessing instructions
-- [ ] Include demo notebook or script
-- [ ] Add trained model weights (if applicable)
-- [ ] Finalize results and visualizations

----

 ## 🤝 Contributions

-Feel free to open an issue or pull request for suggestions, improvements, or collaborations!

 ---

 ## 📜 License

-MIT License